 |Fast-forward through or skip commercials with cloud DVR||Yes||Yes||Yes||No (Yes with $15 option)|

 YouTube TV has more top channels for the base price than any competitor, including all four local channels (ABC, CBS, Fox, and NBC; note that CBS is the parent company of CNET) in most areas of the country.
-It also has the best cloud DVR of the bunch, including unlimited storage and a generous nine months to watch recordings (most are 30 days).
-YouTube TV's interface is no-nonsense, if a little drab, and yet it offers most of the features a cable service can give you.
-And unlike Sling and others, it's dead simple: one package, one price, done.
+It's also the only service with local PBS channels.
+YouTube TV has the best cloud DVR of the bunch, including unlimited storage and a generous nine months to watch recordings (most are 30 days).
+The interface is no-nonsense, if a little drab, and yet it offers most of the features a cable service can give you.
+And unlike Sling and others, it's dead simple: One package, one price, done.

 With its best-in-class channel selection and cloud DVR, YouTube TV is our favorite option for cord-cutters who want the perks of cable without the hassle.
 Like all premium-priced ($50-ish) services, however, its relatively high monthly fee makes it more difficult to save money over a traditional cable subscription.

 Top channels not available: A&E, Comedy Central, History, Lifetime, NFL Network, Nickelodeon.
-Read the YouTube TV review.
+Read our YouTube TV review.

 Sling's interface isn't much to look at, but it offers all of the options you need without cluttering the screen.
-The only real letdown is its arcane live pause and DVR exceptions (you can't record Disney-owned channels like ABC, for example).
-Its options are myriad, so check out Sling TV: Everything you need to know for all the details.
+The only real letdown, apart from the general lack of locals, is its arcane live pause.
+The service's options are myriad, so check out Sling TV: Everything you need to know for all the details.

-Top channels not available on Sling Blue: ABC, CBS, Animal Planet, Disney Channel, ESPN, Fox News, Nickelodeon.
+Top channels not available on Sling Blue: ABC, CBS, Animal Planet, Disney Channel, ESPN, Nickelodeon.
 Fox and NBC only available in select major cities.

-Top channels not available on Sling Orange: ABC, CBS, Fox, NBC, Animal Planet, Bravo, CNBC, Discovery Channel, Bravo, Fox News, Fox Sports 1, FX, MSNBC, USA Network Read the Sling TV review.
+Top channels not available on Sling Orange: ABC, CBS, Fox, NBC, Animal Planet, Bravo, CNBC, Discovery Channel, Bravo, Fox News, Fox Sports 1, FX, MSNBC, USA Network.
+Read our Sling TV review.

 Why is Watch TV so cheap?
 It lacks locals, much like Sling TV, doesn't have any dedicated sports channels and, with the exception of CNN, is missing news channels, too.
 And many of the shows on the channels it does have can be watched on-demand with a Hulu subscription for less.

-Top channels not available: ABC, CBS, Fox, NBC, Bravo, CNBC, Disney Channel, ESPN, Fox News, Fox Sports 1, FX, MLB Network, MSNBC, NFL Network, Travel Channel, USA Network Read the AT&T Watch TV review.
+Top channels not available: ABC, CBS, Fox, NBC, Bravo, CNBC, Disney Channel, ESPN, Fox News, Fox Sports 1, FX, MLB Network, MSNBC, NFL Network, Travel Channel, USA Network.
+Read our AT&T Watch TV review.

 Top channels not available: AMC, BBC America, Comedy Central, MLB Network, MTV, NBA TV, NFL Network, NFL Red Zone, Nickelodeon.
-Read the Hulu with Live TV review.
+Read our Hulu with Live TV review.

-Formerly known as DirecTV Now, AT&T TV Now has one major extra the other premium services lack: HBO included in the price.
-Whether you not you care about HBO (or Game of Thrones) it's still not a good deal.
-First off, as of November it'll be the most expensive service, starting at a base of $65, plus it's missing more of the top channels than any competitor (although you can pay extra to get most of those channels if you want).
+Formerly known as DirecTV Now, AT&T TV Now has one major extra the other premium services lack: it has HBO included in the price.
+Whether or not you care about HBO (or Game of Thrones), it's still not a good deal.
+It's now the most expensive service, starting at a base of $65, and it's missing more top channels than any competitor (although you can pay extra to get most of those channels if you want).
 Its DVR is also a step behind those of our top choices.
-The traditional-style interface is good, however, including the flipper-friendly ability to swipe left and right to change channels.
+The traditional-style interface is good, however, as it includes the flipper-friendly ability to swipe left and right to change channels.

-Top channels not available in base package: A&E, AMC, Animal Planet, Discovery Channel, HGTV, History, Lifetime, MLB Network, NFL Network, Travel Channel Read the AT&T TV Now review.
+Top channels not available in base package: A&E, AMC, Animal Planet, Discovery Channel, HGTV, History, Lifetime, MLB Network, NFL Network, Travel Channel.
+Read our AT&T TV Now review.

 How to shop for cord-cutting live TV services

-The services can be broken down into two main groups: budget, with prices starting at $15 but without local channels; and premium, with prices from $45 which include locals as and often other extras like a superior cloud DVR.
+The services can be broken down into two main groups: Budget, with prices starting at $15 but without local channels.
+And premium, with prices from $50 and up and include locals and often other extras like a superior cloud DVR.
 Yes, most of the services (barring AT&T Watch TV) allow you to record and play back shows, just like a traditional cable or satellite DVR, but they often come with restrictions.

 Then there's the multistream issue.
 If you want to watch more than one program at the same time -- for example, on your living room TV and on a bedroom TV, or the main TV and a tablet or other devices -- you'll want to make sure the service you're watching has enough simultaneous streams.
 Some of the least expensive services only allow one stream at a time, and if you try to watch a second, it's blocked.